 With the cost of a college education on the rise, it's become more vital than ever for students to seek out scholarship funding, no matter how small the amount.
 According to the College Board, during the 2017-18 school year, the average cost of one year of college was $34,740 at private colleges, $9,970 for state residents at public colleges, and $25,620 for out-of-state residents attending public universities.
 Federal and private student loans can help to close the gap for students without scholarships, but you can easily find yourself in a pile of debt after graduation.
 The problem is compounded if you borrow more than you need for basic living expenses.
 Student loan debt affects 44.2 million Americans, totaling $1.48 trillion nationwide.
 Adults between the ages of 20 and 30 are paying an average of $351 per month on student loans.

 Finding Scholarship Opportunities

 Competition for larger awards is often fierce, but smaller awards often have fewer applicants.
 Your chances of earning a scholarship might be increased by applying for multiple awards in the $1,000 or $2,000 range rather than one or two larger scholarships.
-Good Housekeeping recommends searching out lesser-known sources for scholarship funding, starting with awards that are offered locally.
+Experts recommend searching out lesser-known sources for scholarship funding, starting with awards that are offered locally.
 Community organizations such as the Kiwanis Club and the Veterans of Foreign Wars often offer smaller scholarships and might receive only a handful of applications.
 Education funding is also available through corporate contests, professional association awards and work-study or co-op programs.